acrlakshman/BasicModelViewer/README.md

 Basic Model Viewer
 ==================

-Basic Model Viewer is a [Qt5] based visualization tool written in modernGL and currently support basic objects and .obj files.
+Basic Model Viewer (BMV) is a [Qt5] based visualization tool written in ModernGL and currently support basic objects and .obj files.

 Version